naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/Tools/OnEditorEmu/Features.md

     - PickupOrientation
 - Timer compatibility test
     - (not checked because of defects of original implantation)
+- Runtime reference replacement for spawned object to support uGUI

 ## Defects and known issues